-PART II - PRACTICALS (PAPERS X-XI)
+PART II - PRACTICALS PAPERS (X-XI)

+Max.
+Marks: 200

-(B.Ed Practical Exam will be conducted by an External Team consisting of one Coordinator (Head Examiner should be of the parent University) and two Members (Sub-Examiners duly approved by the University) in one day.
-While constituting the team Coordinator will be taken into consideration and it will not overlap with the Teaching subjects of other two examiners.
-Thus, a team will cover all the three teaching subjects i.e. Teaching of Languages, Teaching of Sciences and Teaching of Social Studies- Practical Examinations Team will conduct all practical papers from X-XI i.e. School Experience Programme)
+B.Ed.
+Practical Exam will be conducted by an External Team consisting of three examiners i.e. one Coordinator and two Sub-Examiners in three days.
+Only working and duly approved teachers by the university having minimum five (5) years of teaching experience at B.Ed/ M.Ed level will be appointed as Sub-Examiners.
+Team will cover all the three teaching subjects i.e. Teaching of Languages, Teaching of Mathematics and Teaching of Social Sciences.

+Practical Examinations Team will conduct practical papers for X and XI i.e. School Experience Programme.

-X School Experience Programme (SEP-) 80 20
+Х School Experience Programme (SEP) 80 20

-Teaching Practice: School Teaching CBW/Preparation of
+Teaching Practice: School Teaching CBW/Preparation

-Subject I Printed
+Subject I of Printed

 (This Programme must help Pupil-teacher to learn to teaching/learning

-function as a Teacher) One lesson of each be delivered material(for Blind
+function as a Teacher) One lesson of each be delivered material(for blind

 by Pupil-teacher, be evaluated by a team of experts Students) will be

-comprising One Coordinator (Head-Examiner) and two evaluated at the time
+comprising one Coordinator and two Sub-Examiners. evaluated at the

-Members (Sub-examiners) - of skill in teaching

-examination.

-A. Following Five Micro- Teaching Skills with 1
+A. Following Five Micro- Teaching Skills with one time of skill-in-

-lesson on each skill.
+lesson on each skill. teaching

-Use of Chalk Board including Handwriting and Use

-of Teaching Aids (Compulsory)
+Use of Chalk Board including Handwriting and Use of Teaching Aids (Compulsory) examination.

 1) Questioning

 2) Introducing the Lesson

 3) Use of Reinforcement

 4) Stimulus Variation

-5) Illustration with Examples Micro Lesson-5 Mega Lesson-5 Discussion Lesson-2 Real Teaching 20 Lessons Final Discussion-1 To be selected by the candidate out of two teaching subjects.
-XI School Experience Programme (SEP-) Teaching Practice: School Teaching Subject II (This Programme must help Pupil- teacher to learn to function as a Teacher) One lesson of each be delivered by Pupil-teacher, be evaluated by a team of experts comprising One Coordinator (Head-Examiner) and two Members (Sub-examiners) - 80 CBW/Preparation of Printed teaching/learning material(for Blind Students) will be evaluated at the time of skill in teaching examination.
-A) Following Five Micro- Teaching Skills with 1 lesson each skill.
-Use of Chalk Board including Handwriting (Compulsory).
-Use of Teaching Aids (Compulsory) 1) Questioning 2) Introducing the Lesson 3) Use of Reinforcement 4) Stimulus Variation 5) Illustration with examples Micro Lesson-5 Mega Lesson-5 Discussion Lesson-2 Real Teaching 20 Lessons Final Discussion-1 To be selected by the candidate out of two teaching subjects.
+5) Illustration with Examples

+Micro Lesson-5

+Mega Lesson-5

+Discussion Lesson-2

+Real Teaching 20 Lessons

+Final Discussion Lesson-1

+To be selected by the candidate out of two teaching

+subjects

+XI School Experience Programme (SEP) 80 20

+Teaching Practice: School Teaching CBW/Preparation

+Subject II of Printed

+(This Programme must help Pupil- teacher to learn to teaching/learning

+function as a Teacher) One lesson of each be delivered material(for

+by Pupil-teacher, be evaluated by a team of experts Blind Students)

+comprising one Coordinator and two Sub-Examiners will be evaluated

+A) Following Five Micro- Teaching Skills with one at the time of

+lesson each skill. skill-in- teaching

+Use of Chalk Board including Handwriting examination.

+(Compulsory).
+Use of Teaching Aids (Compulsory)

+1) Questioning

+2) Introducing the Lesson

+3) Use of Reinforcement

+4) Stimulus Variation

+5) Illustration with examples

+Micro Lesson-5

+Mega Lesson-5

+Discussion Lesson-2

+Real Teaching 20 Lessons

+Final Discussion Lesson -1

+To be selected by the candidate out of two teaching

+subjects.